Ace Hotel New York

 At a glance: The Ace Hotel is a testament to graceful aging.
 When the hotel opened in 2009 it was the coolest place in town, the kind that can fade fast.
 But Ace still has its mojo, perhaps because its components are hard to beat.

-A testament to artful recycling, Ace resides in the former Breslin Hotel, a once-bedraggled 1904 pile, and sports some of the most forward looking retro design in town that doesn’t seem to age, courtesy of Roman & Williams, one of New York’s of-the-moment hotel design teams.
+A testament to artful recycling, Ace resides in the former Breslin Hotel, a once-bedraggled 1904 pile, and sports some of the most forward looking retro design in town that doesn’t seem to age, courtesy of Roman & Williams, one of New York’s most in-demand hotel design teams.

 It’s got neo-grunge cred, thanks to its Portland, Oregon mother ship (eight other Aces are in the pack).
-It’s got the Breslin, a British-inflected artisanal restaurant specializing in chic pub staples, like lamb burgers and beef and Stilton pie.
+It’s got the Lobby Bar, dispensing drinks and food from breakfast to 10 pm (late into the night, by post-pandemic standards).
 It’s painted black, right down (or up) to the mile-high lobby ceiling, garnished with the original decorative plaster.

-The lobby isn’t quite the scene it once was, but it’s still buzzing, the 21st-century incarnation of the Royalton hotel lobby of the 90s.
+The lobby isn’t the scene it once was, but it’s still buzzing, the 21st-century incarnation of the Royalton hotel lobby of the 90s.
 Is it coincidence that Roman & Williams devised the Royalton’s dramatic 2008 redesign?